 How Do I Choose a Major?

 Choosing a major is unique to you and even the school you attend.
 Not all schools provide the same majors and courses.
 Start with your interests and maybe even your career goals.
 Is there anything that sounds like “that’s the one?”
 Talk with your guidance counselor and someone in your desired field.
 Job shadowing and asking questions is one way to check if the job is everything it’s cracked up to be.
 Prep is essential.
-You don’t want to spend four years to go into a career that was nothing like you imagined.
+You don’t want to spend four years going into a career that was nothing like you imagined.

-Most schools that ask you to declare a major before you’re accepted don’t lock you in to that degree.
+Most schools that ask you to declare a major before you’re accepted don’t lock you into that degree.
 You can always change majors if you decide the courses or career just isn’t for you.
 Since you have to declare by your Junior year, you have two years to pick and choose classes if you’re trying to figure out which major is right.

 What Majors Pay Well?